 If foreign applicants fulfill these 2 main requirements they will be welcomed by most employers in Germany.

-Nurse have opportunities to stay in Germany for a long period of time and maybe for their entire life.
+Nurses have opportunities to stay in Germany for a long period of time and maybe for their entire life.
 There should be no problem in extending a residence permit and receiving a permanent residence permit.

 Moreover, foreign employees are eligible to bring their spouse and kids in Germany for a long term living.

-Where You Can Work as a Nurse in Germany?
+Where Can You Work as a Nurse in Germany?

 Nurses are needed in different industries, not only in classical hospitals (although it is still a favorite employment place).